top of page

 1. Form Hoops:

-• Trim pipes if needed for a ~7-foot peak height.
-(Typically we cut off the bell end of the the 20' pipe.
+3. Trim pipes if needed for a ~7-foot peak height.
+(Typically we cut off the bell end of the 20' pipe).

-• Insert each hoop’s ends into the 1-inch three-way connectors on opposite sides of the base 4 corners, and the slip tee's as shown in the page one of the plan. space the five hoops evenly along the 11.5-foot length (about 2.875 feet apart).
+5. Insert each hoop’s ends into the 1-inch three-way connectors on opposite sides of the base corners and the slip tees as shown in the page one of the plan.
+Space the five hoops evenly along the 11.5-foot length (about 2.875 feet apart).

-• Secure with self tapping screws (PVC cement optional for permanent assembly).
+6. Secure with self-tapping screws (PVC cement optional for permanent assembly).

 Step 4: Add Structural Support